oracle/fmw-kubernetes/docs-source/content/oud/_index.md

 ### Getting started

 For detailed information about deploying Oracle Unified Directory, start at [Prerequisites]({{< relref "/oud/prerequisites">}}) and follow this documentation sequentially.

+If performing an Enterprise Deployment, refer to the [Enterprise Deployment Guide for Oracle Identity and Access Management in a Kubernetes Cluster](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/ikedg/index.html) instead.

 ### Current release